Taiba: 2022: Three-year-old season

 After resting the colt on the West Coast, Baffert brought him out on September 24 to Parx Racing near Philadelphia for the Grade 1 Pennsylvania Derby against a field of three-year-olds that included Cyberknife, GI Blue Grass Stakes winner Zandon, and recently third in the GI Travers Stakes and GII West Virginia Derby winner Skippylongstockin.
 As the 7/5 favorite, Taiba posted a three-length victory over Zandon with Cyberknife in third, nearly four more lengths away, in a time of 1:48.67.
 After winning the event for the fourth time, Baffert said, "It was a tough race, a good field.
 The main thing is that he ran his race.
 Lately he has been very willing.
 I can see the improvement.
 Today was his day.
 I really think he is starting to figure it out."

 Taiba finished third to Flightline in the 2022 Breeders' Cup Classic at Keeneland Racecourse.

 On opening day of the Santa Anita Park's 2022–23 Winter-Sprint meeting, Taiba ran in the Grade 1 Malibu Stakes.
-Starting as the 2/5 odds-on favorite in the seven furlong sprint for three-year-olds, Taiba ridden by jockey Mike E. Smith started weell and followed leader Forbidden Kingdom.
+Starting as the 2/5 odds-on favorite in the seven furlong sprint for three-year-olds, Taiba ridden by jockey Mike E. Smith started well and followed leader Forbidden Kingdom.
 When Taiba reached the top of the stretch, it appeared that maybe he wouldn't have the punch he needed, but that was an illusion.
 Taiba kicked in, pulling alongside Forbidden Kingdom, and then drew away to score by 4 1/4 lengths in 1:21.75.
 Forbidden Kingdom finished three-quarters of a length in front of third-place Hoist the Gold.

+Retirement

+On September 18, 2023 connections announced that Taiba was retired from racing and would stand at Spendthrift Farm for an introductory fee of $35,000.